PennyLaneAI/pennylane-sf/doc/devices/fock.rst

 .. note::

     For :math:`M` modes or wires and a cutoff dimension of :math:`D`, the Fock simulator needs to keep track of at least :math:`M^D` values.
-Hence, the simulation time grows much faster with the number of modes than in qubit-based simulators.
+Hence, the simulation time and required memory grows much faster with the number of modes than in qubit-based simulators.

 Usage